4.5 out of 5 stars

 The Bloomberg Terminal is a vital tool relied on by bankers all over the world.
 It sits on the desks of more than 325,000 of the world's most important financial decision-makers.
 This listing coup validated Kraken and brought it to the attention of major players.

 Issues on the Horizon

-The platform launched by Powell quickly gained a reputation as an exchange that customers could trust.
+The Kraken platform launched by Powell quickly gained a reputation as a cryptocurrency exchange that customers could trust.
 Yet, issues lingered on the horizon.